MileHacker Logo

 Minimize Environmental Footprint

-• Reduce waste and utilize recycling programs.
+• Reduce waste and utilize programs for recycling.

 • Save water and energy during your stay.